 The question is, “How do I obtain a bail bond?”
-Answer: It’s simple and it’s quick – it may take only 30 minutes, at the most.
+Answer: Getting bail money is simple and it’s quick – it may take only 30 minutes, at the most.

-FACT: A bondsman guarantees to the court that the person will appear to face his/ or her charge.
+FACT: A bail bondsman guarantees to the court that the person will appear to face his or her charge.

 There are two parts to a bond.
-The fee, which is the fee charged to the customer and is based on the full bond amount of the bond.
-This can be paid with a credit card, check, cash or if necessary – we’ll help you with a short term loan, if necessary.
+The first is the fee, which is the fee charged to the customer and is based on the full bond amount of the bond.
+This can be paid with a credit card, check, cash or if necessary – we’ll help you with a short-term loan, if necessary.
 In most cases we can do a signature bond, which means that no collateral is taken; we’ve based our decision on the merits of the bond and the financial strength of the signer.
-The real issue in obtaining a bond is that you talk straight to the bondsman, be realistic about your ability to pay, and understand the need to get that person to court, because you are accepting the full financial responsibility for them should they forfeit.
+The real issue in obtaining a bail bond is that you talk straight to the bail bondsman; be realistic about your ability to pay, and understand the need to get that person to court, because you are accepting the full financial responsibility for them should they forfeit.
 Again, the total process may take only 30 minutes.
 Remember, we are here to help you!

-Just What Happens When a Forfeiture Occurs?
+Just what happens when a forfeiture occurs?
 This seems to be an area that most people don’t understand very well.
 The action of forfeiture is when a person does not make their court appearance.
 Although it can compromise the bail agreement and the court’s view of the defendant, it can be solved sometimes very simply.
-We know things can go wrong and failing to appear in court at the appropriate time and place – happens.
+We know things can go wrong and failing to appear in court at the appropriate time and place just…happens.
 And yes, a bench warrant will be issued, but remember, a bail bond company can be a good friend in many cases.
 We know the court system and can suggest your best approach with the courts.
 So, if your person fails to go to court, please inform us immediately.
 We work for you – our valued customer.

 Exoneration of charges is the full release of a person from his / her court cases, which means that a person has appeared in court at all required times and has satisfied the court with regards to the final sentencing /determination on all charges.
 The court will then release the bail company from all financial responsibility.
 This means you, as the signer, will also be released from financial responsibility on the bond.
 Any collateral held, any monies pledged, or any property recorded for this bond will be returned.
 (Some fees may be deducted – each bond is different).